AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 The bottle should be shaken well before each use.

-Close the bottle well immediately after use.
+Close the bottle tightly immediately after use.

-6. Contents of the package and additional information
+6. Contents of the pack and other information

 What Amoxiclav contains